threnodygames/nimblesim-docs/_tutorials/village-sim/villager.md

 ```

 {: .note }
-Note: We use Then with a lambda expression for the hunger and thirst logs because plain strings are evaluated immediately when the sequence is built.
+We use `Then` with a lambda expression for the hunger and thirst logs because plain strings are evaluated immediately when the sequence is built.

-Using a Func<string> (like () => $"Hunger: {hunger}") ensures the log message is re-evaluated each time the step runs, reflecting the updated values.
+Using a `Func<string> (like () => $"Hunger: {hunger}")` ensures the log message is re-evaluated each time the step runs, reflecting the updated values.

 Now, go back to your villager class and add the following in the class body: